-Candidates who gain grades D to G will have achieved an award at Level 1 of the National Qualifications Framework.
-Candidates who gain grades A to C will have achieved an award at Level 2 of the National Qualifications Framework.
+Candidates who are awarded grades D to G will have achieved an award at Level 1 of the National Qualifications Framework.
+Candidates who are awarded grades A\ to C will have achieved an award at Level 2 of the National Qualifications Framework.